Chart Color Schemes

 Raymond Terrace has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 13 projects likely to impact the area.
-Key projects include Raymond Terrace Indoor Sports Facility, Raymond Terrace Public Domain Plan, Tomago Battery Energy Storage System (BESS), and Raymond Terrace Housing Delivery Program.
-The following list details those most relevant.
+The performance of a given area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 13 such projects that could impact this area.
+Notable among these are the Raymond Terrace Indoor Sports Facility, the Raymond Terrace Public Domain Plan, the Tomago Battery Energy Storage System (BESS), and the Raymond Terrace Housing Delivery Program.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.